-Finally, a friendly community of Fedora and KDE Plasma must be another reason to choose this distro over others.
+Finally, the friendly community of Fedora and KDE Plasma must be another reason to choose this distribution over others.

-Pop OS is a Linux distribution created by Americal computer manufacturer System76 for its hardware line-up.
+Pop OS is a Linux distribution created by American computer manufacturer System76 for its hardware line-up.
 Although it is primarily designed for its hardware, it is free to download and use.

-The Pop Shop is an attractive app which gives you easy access to thousands of apps classified by your use case – Study, Development, Gaming, etc.
+The Pop Shop is an attractive app that gives you easy access to thousands of apps classified by your use case – Study, development, gaming, etc.

 Finally, due to its popularity, many leading computer manufacturers such as HP and Lenovo launched several Laptop models with Pop OS as the default operating system instead of Windows.

 Hence, Pop OS is one of the best contenders in this list as a beginner Linux distro.

 The elementaryOS is famous for its looks and design.
 It’s the best distro for beginners who wants a mix of aesthetics and stability in Linux.
 This distro is heavily inspired by macOS and its design principle.
 IF you are a macOS user and want to jump into the Linux world, this is a perfect distro.